ethereum-oasis-op/baseline-standard/core/baseline-core-v1.0-psd01.md

     * **Messaging**: A messaging capability that allows the exchange of secure and privacy-preserving messages between counterparties to an agreement to communicate and coordinate an agreement on proposed (commercial) state changes.
 * **Processing Layer**
     * **Transaction Pool**: one or more transaction pools that hold, properly sequence, preprocess and batch for processing by the Virtual State Machine all requested state change transactions of a BPI.
-    * **Virtual State Machine**: one or more Virtual State Machines which deterministically processes and finalizes in a privacy-preserving, cryptographically verifiable manner all state change request transactions.
+    * **Virtual State Machine**: one or more Virtual State Machines which deterministically process and finalize in a privacy-preserving, cryptographically verifiable manner all state change request transactions.
     * **Storage**: A storage system for the cryptographically linked current and historical state of all (commercial) agreements in a BPI.
 * **CCSM Abstraction Layer**
     * **API Gateway**: An API gateway that enables accessing all required BPI functions implemented on one or more CCSMs, and properly directs the requests within the CCSM Abstraction layer to the proper CCSM API application logic.